grzesiek-galezowski/tdd-ebook/manuscript/220_Weaker_and_better_composabiity.md

 Designing for composability
 ===============================

-Some classes are harder to compose with other classes, others are easier.
+Some objects are harder to compose with other objects, others are easier.
 Of course, we are striving for the higher composability.
-There are numerous factors influencing this:
+There are numerous factors influencing this.
+I already discussed some of them indirectly, so time to sum things up and fill in the gaps.

 ### Classes vs interfaces